yugp2005/signalbroker-server/README.md

 https://en.wikipedia.org/wiki/OBD-II_PIDs is a set of predifined queries which many vehicle supports.
 For this scenario you can start by using the predefiend [dbc](configuration/can/diagnostics.dbc).
 Start by running queries using the [frontend](https://github.com/volvo-cars/signalbroker-web-client) or check out the diagnostics [sample](examples/grpc/python/simple_example.py#L62).

+## Advanced usage

+- Signalbroker can be used to dispatch **arbitrary messages** between any clients by defining virtual networks.
+Example [here](examples/grpc/python/README.md)
+- **Signal reflection** (reflector).
+When CAN networks share frames (in dbc files), interfaces.json can be configured to forward frames automatically.
+Filtering can be applied to avoid forwarding specific frames.
+Example configuration can be found [here](configuration/interfaces_referense.json)
+- **Lin arbitration** (header) signal is exposed to the client as any signal.
+This allows client to Signalbroker when configured as a slave to act on arbitration.
+Alternatively the client can act as master thus implement a custom aritration scheme.
+In the latter case the schedule_autostart should be disabled.
+No public example is avaliable at the moment, however example configuration can be found [here](configuration/interfaces_referense.json)
+- Don't forget to browse [examples](/examples/grpc)

 ## TODO - help appreciated
 - [x] Provide ~~pre~~ build docker image.
 - [x] Add default configuration.